LeetLLM

 Git, Shell, Linux for AI

-Master the local engineering environment every production AI system depends on: version control for code/data/models, shell one-liners for GPUs and datasets, Linux fundamentals, and reproducible setups that survive laptop changes and team handoff.
+Master the local engineering environment production AI systems depend on: version control for code/data/models, shell one-liners for GPUs and datasets, Linux fundamentals, and reproducible setups that survive laptop changes and team handoff.

 Learning path

-Visual anchor: follow the three-row support-ticket eval.jsonl.
+Follow the three-row access-request eval.jsonl.
 On the laptop it becomes a committed, gated artifact.
-On the GPU box the same three rows produce the same 0.667 only because the environment contract (gitignore, activation script, shell helpers) traveled with the repo.
+On the GPU box the same three rows produce the same 0.667 because the environment contract (gitignore, activation script, shell helpers) traveled with the repo.

 Start with the smallest useful repo

-Create a new directory and initialize Git exactly as you would for any real AI project.
+Create a new directory and initialize Git as you would for any real AI project.

-You now have a .git directory.
+The .git directory is the repository's memory.
 Everything that follows will be tracked or explicitly ignored.

 Create .gitignore with the patterns that real LLM projects need: